BioJulia/biojulia.github.io/docs/src/getting_started/juliainstallation.md

 There are a number of methods available to install Julia that each have their own advantages:

 !!! note
-    Unix users: It is NOT recommended to install Julia from your distribution's package manager, as no such installation is officially endorsed by the Julia project and thus may be out-of-date and broken/unmaintained!
+    It is NOT recommended to install Julia from your distribution's package manager, as no such installation is officially endorsed by the Julia project and thus may be out-of-date and broken/unmaintained!

 ## juliaup (recommended)